 As mentioned before, I’m someone who truly believes that evolutionary psychology is the best framework for explaining a lot of the actions that I (and others around me) take.
 And this makes me very cynical — the innate need to survive and thrive is useful to stay alive but robs life of any noble meaning.

 Evolution is the physical mechanism through which life becomes more complex — thereby allowing for even greater degrees of freedom in creation of experiences.
-However, there may be other mechanisms that allow for greater number of experiences within a reality.

 There are few observations about this “grand framework” that I keep reminding myself of.